 An overview of the PSF Specific Support to Tunisia

-The Specific Support to Tunisia will kick-off with a discussion on its two main focus areas – business participation in R&D activities and defining research priorities – and the schedule for a series of fact-finding visits to the country.
+The Specific Support to Tunisia started with a discussion on its two main focus areas – business participation in R&D activities and defining research priorities – and the schedule for a series of fact-finding visits to the country.
 The PSF team includes independent European R&I policy experts from Austria, Belgium, France, Spain and Switzerland.